Understanding Gateway Load Balancing Protocol (GLBP)

 A router within a GLBP group is elected as Active Virtual Forwarder (AVF) This AVF is responsible for forwarding packets sent to the mac address returned by the AVG router.
 Multiple active virtual forwarders can exist for each GLBP group.

-So, when a client needs to send packet to known default gateway (AVG) with configured IP address, it requests for the MAC address by sending an ARP (address resolution protocol) request on the subnet.
+So, when a client needs to send a packet to the known default gateway (AVG) with configured IP address, it requests for the MAC address by sending an ARP (address resolution protocol) request on the subnet.

 The AVG will respond to these ARP requests with the virtual MAC address of each “active” virtual forwarders, based on a configured load sharing algorithm.